I enjoyed Copenhagen way more than I thought I would.

 Seek out Freetown Christiania

 After Overgaden Oven Vandet, turn right towards Freetown Christiania.
 If you’re using Google Maps to find it, just search for ‘Christiania’ – We spent at least half an hour thinking that Freetown Christiania was just a boring old suburb before stumbling upon the real deal on my way back to Christianshavn station.
+You might want to book yourself onto an alternative Copenhagen tour to see this area without getting lost.

 Freetown Christiania is truly one of the most interesting places in Copenhagen.
 The former abandoned army barracks was taken over by squatters in 1971, resulting in a large hippie commune of about 850 residents.
 The area now caters for anyone who’d like to drink a beer in the sun and sample some vegetarian grub while immersing themselves in this quirky and artistic suburb.

-Have fun at the world’s second oldest amusement park
+Enjoy the world’s second oldest amusement park

 The park is open from April to September and entry is fairly inexpensive at 110 DKK (rides extra), or 220 DKK for an unlimited rides ticket.
 Inside the park, you can take your pick of of rollercoasters, thrill rides, restaurants, snack stands, and gelato stalls.